 The Center for Instructional Support provides an optical mark recognition (OMR) scanning service for exams that use penciled-in marks on preprinted “bubble” forms.
-Quality printed forms and precise student shading have consistently provided 99.9% accuracy on read data.
+Quality printed and properly handled forms, and precise student shading have consistently provided 99.9% accuracy on read data.
+Please note that while OMR technology is highly accurate, it is subject to mechanical and environment limitations.
+Factors such as improper pencil usage, light bubbling, stray marks, or unnoticeable residues on the exams can cause the scanner to misread data.
 Scanning of OMR forms and the electronic distribution of standard reports is provided free of charge to the Mānoa community.
+Instructors are responsible for picking up their completed exam packets promptly and verifying the accuracy of all scanned results.
+CIS is not liable for grading discrepancies resulting from unscannable or misread forms.

-Effective Fall semester 2025, we have updated our exam scanning policies and are introducing a new Exam Scanning Request Form.
+Effective Spring semester 2026, we have updated our exam scanning policies and are introducing a new Exam Scanning Request Form.
 These changes are being implemented to improve the security and efficiency of our scanning services.
 The new exam scanning request form is now required for all exam scanning requests.

 Download the Exam Scanning Request Form (pdf)